rnabioco/rockyrna/content/post/2018/rna-club-feb-6.md

 ## Mailing list

-Send an e-mail to <rna-club@lists.ucdenver.eu> if you would like to receive announcments about RNA Club.
+Send an e-mail to <rna-club@lists.ucdenver.edu> if you would like to receive announcments about RNA Club.